ThisisRDSharma/Siddu-/README.md

 Account Creation Date: New accounts might be used to perpetrate fraud, so rules can be set to scrutinize transactions from recently created accounts.
 Email Fraud Scores: Email addresses with higher risk scores—perhaps due to previous involvement in fraudulent activities—can serve as indicators of potential fraud.
 Consumer Age: Age can correlate with risk; for example, transactions from very young or unusually old consumers may trigger additional checks if they deviate from the norm.

+Assumption:
+FIS has a feedback loop where tagged fraud cases are reviewed and analyzed to improve fraud detection rules.
+Once a transaction is identified as fraudulent, it is labeled in the system, and these cases are systematically assessed to detect fraud patterns and weaknesses in existing rules.
+Based on this analysis, fraud detection rules are refined or new ones are created, ensuring continuous improvement in fraud prevention measures.

+Rationale:
+This assumption is important because a lack of a feedback loop would mean that fraud detection rules remain static, making them ineffective against evolving fraud techniques.
+By continuously updating rules based on real fraud cases, the system can adapt to new fraud patterns, reduce false positives and negatives, and enhance overall fraud prevention.
+This process also improves operational efficiency by minimizing manual intervention and ensuring proactive fraud mitigation.